Build a House...Build a Dream

 - Independent effort (This is a contest for kids, not their parents!)

-This free contest is open to fifth grade students in public, private, and parochial, charter, and home schools throughout the Philadelphia area.
+This free contest is open to fifth grade students in public, private, and parochial, charter, and home schools throughout the Delaware Valley area.
 Students may participate in this event individually or with a partner.
 If you are registering with a building partner, you only need to submit one form, but must provide an email address and parent/guardian contact of the building partner.

 Become an Event Sponsor